John Aubrey Davis Sr.: Civil rights work

 Davis had become active in civil rights in 1933, when he formed the New Negro Alliance with Belford Lawson Jr. and M. Franklin Thorne.
 They challenged a white-owned business operating in African-American neighborhoods of Washington, DC that fired black workers to replace them with white, although most of their customers were black.
 To protest this practice, the Alliance organized the "Don't Buy Where You Can't Work" campaign in the height of the Great Depression, calling for boycotts and picketing of these businesses by neighborhood customers.
 Most businesses, afraid of losing revenue in a shaky economic period, caved in to the protests.
 Others fought back and sought an injunction against the group.

 Initially, the lower courts sided with the businesses, but the case reached the Supreme Court, which in 1938 sided with The Alliance.
 Future Supreme Court Justice Thurgood Marshall represented The Alliance in the case, which was known as New Negro Alliance vs. Sanitary Grocery Company Inc..
 In the process, he formed a close lifelong friendship with Davis.

 In 1953, Marshall appointed Davis to head the academic research task force for the historic Brown v.
 Board of Education of Topeka case.
 Working with a team of more than 200 scholars, who included Horace Mann Bond (father of Julian Bond, a future NAACP president), historian C. Vann Woodward, William Robert Ming Jr., Alfred Kelly, and historian John Hope Franklin, Davis compiled the factual evidence that was presented in Marshall's arguments against the "separate but equal" doctrine, proving that the Fourteenth Amendment prohibited racial discrimination.

-Following this project, Davis was appointed in 1957 to the New York State Commission on Discrimination by Gov. W. Averell Harriman.
+Following this project, Davis was appointed in 1957 to the New York State Commission on Discrimination by Governor W. Averell Harriman.

+American Society of African Culture

+Davis was one of the founders of the American Society of African Culture (AMSAC), which was founded to promote of African-American culture, though was later found to be a pass-through organization for the CIA.
+As president of AMSAC, he served as vice chair of the United States Committee for the First World Festival of Negro Art (1966).

 Later years

 After years in Washington, DC, Davis lived in New Rochelle, New York while teaching at City University.
-He retired in 1980 and later moved to Scottsdale, Arizona.
-He died there.
+He retired in 1980 and later moved to Scottsdale, Arizona, where he died in December of 2002.